Bernardos

 Bernardos is a municipality located in the province of Segovia, Castile and León, Spain.
 According to the 2015 census (INE), the municipality has a population of 547 inhabitants.
 The nearest town (1 km away) is Migueláñez.

 Locations

-Bernardos has a plaza with many bars and a pool at the edge of town that is also used by the people surrounding Bernardos.
+Bernardos has a plaza with many bars and a swimming pool at the edge of town that is also used by the people living near Bernardos.